Jflick58/yaart/README.md

 - Supports custom CSS styles when generating a PDF resume.
 - Stores all jobs in a sqllite database so you can track your applications.
 - Leverages Pydantic output parsing for consistent generation.
-- Intended to be plug-and-play with different models - succesfully tested with o1-preview, gpt-4o, and claude-3-5-sonnet-20241022
+- Intended to be plug-and-play with different models - succesfully tested with:
+    - o1-preview
+    - gpt-4o
+    - claude-3-5-sonnet-20241022
+    - o3-mini

 **Note: I built this for my own use - sharing in case it is useful to others.**